aws-samples/aws-lambda-extensions/kinesisfirehose-logs-extension-demo/README.md

     --log-type Tail
 ```

->Note: Make sure to replace `function-name` with the actual lambda function name
+>Note: Make sure to replace `function-name` with the actual Lambda function name

 The function should return ```"StatusCode": 200```, with the below output